Edmund Dillon: Military career

-Dillon was commissioned with the Coast Guard on 20 September 1974.
+Dillon enlisted with the Coast Guard on 20 September 1974.
 He applied for an officer cadetship with the Trinidad and Tobago Regiment four years later in August 1978.
 The following year, he was granted a commission and trained as a cadet at the Royal Military Academy Sandhurst in the United Kingdom.
 He completed staff officers training at the Canadian Forces Staff School and the Canadian Land Forces Command and Staff College.

 He attended courses at the Lester Pearson Peacekeeping Institute in Canada, the Army School of Ammunition in the United Kingdom, the Naval Postgraduate School in Monterey, California, and Fort Leavenworth.
 He also received a masters' in military arts and science and diploma in military studies from the United States Army Command and General Staff College in 2001, a certificate in national security and defence strategy from the Inter-American Defence College, a certificate in alternative dispute resolution from the University of Windsor.

 Dillon served as a battalion adjutant, company commander, and staff officer in finance.
 He was battalion second in command of the CARICOM Battalion in 1994, during Operation Uphold Democracy in Haiti.
 He became commanding officer of the 1st and 2nd infantry battalions and the support and service battalion.
 He was commanding officer of the Trinidad and Tobago Regiment from 2004 to 2006.
 Dillon was appointed Chief of Defence Staff on 14 August 2006.
 He retired from this position on 6 November 2010, during a ceremony at Teteron Barracks, Chaguaramas where he was replaced by Roland Maundy.
 He then worked as director of corporate security at Atlantic LNG.